 UPDATE: This product is no longer sold.
 I don’t know why and can’t find information anywhere on the web about it.

 A perfect name for a paint that does stain blocking + priming + painting and dries to a semi-gloss finish if that is the sheen you want.
 It also comes in flat and eggshell finishes.

-It does all of this in only a coat or two, plus it is water based latex with low VOC’s.
-It has no odor at all.
+It did all of this in only a coat or two, plus it was a water based latex with low VOC’s.
+It had no odor at all.